-Continue to implement the affordable housing mixed-use policies developed for El Camino Real, and expand the application of these policies to other commercial districts in the city, including CN (Commercial Neighborhood), CS (Commercial Service), CD (Commercial Downtown), CD/R-3 (Commercial Downtown/ Multiple Family), and CRS (Commercial Retail Service).
+Continue to implement the affordable housing mixed-use policies developed for the Commercial Thoroughfare (CT) district, and expand development incentives to other commercial districts in the city, including CN (Commercial Neighborhood), CS (Commercial Service), CD (Commercial Downtown), CD/R-3 (Commercial Downtown/ Multiple Family), and CRS (Commercial Retail Service).
 Development incentives will be included for these districts that will encourage the development of affordable housing in these identified commercial areas.